 Rural Initiative for Science Education (RISE) in Philippines

-Teachers attending the training will come from various provinces of the Philippines, and they will be recruited in collaboration with Ateneo de Davao University, Philippine Science High School Iloilo and the Department of Education.
+Teachers attending the training will come from various communities of Palawan, Philippines, and they will be recruited in collaboration with Holy Trinity University and the Department of Education.
 Priority will be given to teachers from remote areas.

-$15,000 to train 600 teachers from remote areas of the Philippines on how to use locally available materials to create science kits that can be integrated into the local curriculum and that help young students understand the connections between human activity and their communities.
+$16,000 to train 120 teachers from remote Palawan, Philippines on how to use locally available materials to create science kits that can be integrated into the local curriculum and that help young students understand the connections between human activity and their communities.

 Follow-up activities include coaching students on their science fairs and science club projects.
 We will also monitor which activities were implemented by the teachers, and how their students reacted.